Kacaii/senac-coding-01/Aula01/Aula01.md

 ```

 > [!CAUTION]
-> `var` can only declare variables in Global Scope and Funcion Scope.
+> `var` can only declare variables in Global Scope and Function Scope.